JingjunYi/Samba/README.md

-# Samba: Severity-aware Recurrent Modeling for Cross-domain Medical Image Grading
+# [NeurIPS 2024] Samba: Severity-aware Recurrent Modeling for Cross-domain Medical Image Grading

 This is the official implementation of our work entitled as ```Samba: Severity-aware Recurrent Modeling for Cross-domain Medical Image Grading```, which has been accepted by ```NeurIPS 2024```.